filotimo-project/.github/profile/README.md

 - Graphical utilities to see and change the SELinux state and configure Secure Boot easily.
 - A storage page in System Settings to easily clear wasted disk space and view storage status.
 - An alert system that notifies you if there's hard disk corruption or a disk is about to fail, if Secure Boot is misconfigured, if some important service keeps crashing, if you'd be better served by the NVIDIA or another image for hardware compatibility, etc...
-- A settings page for (rpm-)ostree, which allows easy configuration of various options and allows easy rebasing to different Filotimo images, as well as allowing you to adjust some system level settings (such as hostname and environment vars)
+- A settings page for (rpm-)ostree, which allows easy configuration of various options and allows easy rebasing to different Filotimo images, as well as allowing you to adjust some system level settings (such as hostname and environment vars) with some YaST-esque sysadmin tools that are unified under a System Administration KCM.
 - A graphical utility to run Windows apps in a Docker container and integrate them with the rest of the system through FreeRDP - something like WinApps but more elegant
 - A small utility to prompt the user to either look for a Linux alternative, install Bottles or create a VM (link to documentation) when they attempt to open an .exe
 - Waydroid integration